» Home » E-Mail » Donate » Crime » Hobby Electronics

 Marxism was simply applied Humanism and didn't end with the so-called 'Fall of Communism'.
 It has been repackaged and sugar-coated with more academic babble often under names such as 'social justice', 'environmental justice', and 'liberation theology.'

-Like any bad religion it simply mutates and tries to redefine itself to feed the wants and needs of its blind followers.
-They have made it very clear a secular Humanist must by their very core beliefs reject both America itself and any notion of individual liberty.
+Like any bad religion it simply mutates and tries to redefine itself to feed the wants and needs of its blind adherents.
+They have made it very clear a secular Humanism in general (not many or even most individuals) must by their very core beliefs reject both America itself and any notion of individual liberty.
 Know the enemies of freedom.

 If using this material on another site, please provide a link back to my site.